thecrazyphysicist369/QuantumAI-Noob2Pro/README.md

 - **Problem 5 :** Quantum State Classification - Introduces the idea of classifying quantum states based on measurement outcomes.

 - **Problem 6 :** Quantum Feature Encoding - The task is to encode classical data (e.g., a numerical feature) into a quantum state.

+- **Problem 7 :** Quantum Nearest Neighbour(QNN) - Compare quantum states and classify a new data point based on its similarity to a set of labeled quantum states.

+- **Problem 8 :** Quantum Principal Component Analysis (QPCA) - Task is to find the principal components of a dataset encoded as quantum states.

+< List will be updated as added >

 ---
 #### Foundational Papers to Study : 📑
 1. The Road to Quantum Artificial Intelligence - https://arxiv.org/ftp/arxiv/papers/0705/0705.3360.pdf